umarcor/osvb/doc/intro/index.rst

 Since this bundle is focused on simulation of HDL-centric testbenches, synthesis and formal verification are out of the scope.
 However, most projects are to be implemented in practice, and the sources of Units Under Test (UUTs) are to be used for both simulation and implementation.
-Therefore, the usage of :ref:`OSVB:pyCAPI` in this bundle is not limited to adding verification frameworks and/or methodologies; it is also the proposed solution for users to declare the sources of their designs.
+Therefore, the usage of :ref:`OSVB:API:Core` in this bundle is not limited to adding verification frameworks and/or methodologies; it is also the proposed solution for users to declare the sources of their designs.